NexusBot-official/Nexus/TRADEMARKS.md

 ## Our Trademarks

-The following are trademarks and service marks of the Sentinel Bot project:
+The following are trademarks and service marks of the Nexus Bot project:

 ### Protected Names

 - "Sentinel"
-- "Sentinel Bot"
+- "Nexus Bot"
 - "Sentinel Security Bot"
 - Any variation that could be confused with the above